 As is often the case, the truth lies somewhere in between.
 Thus, this guide is aiming at deriving essential intermittent fasting information for women based on science.

-Does Intermittent Fasting Have Benefits for Women?
+What Is Intermittent Fasting for Women?

 Intermittent fasting is an eating pattern that alternates between fasting and eating windows.